KI7MT/wspr-analytics/testing/README.md

 # Whats Nest

-The next phase it to puch read and query tests with [SpPark and Scala][]. alsong with PySPak queries using Python.
+The next phase it to run read and query tests with [Spark and Scala][] and PySPak DataSet queries via Python.

 [PySpark]: https://databricks.com/glossary/pyspark